-If planning a bachelor's degree major in: Engineering Suggested courses for the associate of arts degree are: GENERAL EDUCATION Sem.
-Hrs.
-Major and Support Electives SEM.
+If planning a bac If planning a bachelor's degree major in: Engineering Suggested courses for the associate of arts degree are: General Education SEM.
 HRS.
-ENG 161 College Writing 3 CHM 155 General Chemistry I 4 ENG 164 Advanced Composition 3 CHM 156 General Chemistry II 4 MTH 172 Analytical Geometry and Calculus I 4 MTH 173 Analytical Geometry and Calculus II 4 PHY 255 Engineering Physics I 5 Electives 7-8 PHY 256 Engineering Physics II 5 Computer Science Elective 3 Students planning to major in engineering are cautioned Humanities Electives 9 to communicate with their transfer institution prior to Social Science Electives 9 the completion of their first year of study at W will assist in ensuring successful transfer of cowork.
+MAJOR AND SUPPORT ELECTIVES SEM.
+HRS.
+ENG 161 College Writing 3 CHM 155 General Chemistry I 4 ENG 164 Advanced Composition 3 CHM 156 General Chemistry II 4 MTH 172 Analytical Geometry and Calculus I 4 MTH 173 Analytical Geometry and Calculus II 4 PHY 255 Engineering Physics I 5 Electives 7-8 PHY 256 Engineering Physics II 5 Computer Science Elective 3 Students planning to major in engineering are cautioned Humanities Electives 9 to communicate with their transfer institution prior to Social Science Electives 9 the completion of their first year of study at We will assist in ensuring successful transfer of co work.
 The choice of these courses is dependent on t year college or university to which the student transfer.